moonshine-ai/moonshine/moonshine/demo/README.md

 ### Running on a slower processor

-If you run this script on a slower processor consider using the `tiny` model.
+If you run this script on a slower processor, consider using the `tiny` model.

 ```shell
 python3 ./moonshine/moonshine/demo/live_captions.py moonshine_tiny_onnx